CONTACT AN ATTORNEY

-Does the Touching Have to be Against the Alleged Victim’s Will (Without Consent)?
+Touching Must be Against the Alleged Victim’s Will (Without Consent)

 In some cases, where evidentiary procedures are followed, evidence of a defendant's prior violent behaviors toward the victim is relevant to prove his or her intent to commit the crime of battery or the alleged victim’s lack of consent.

-Is Touching of the Body Required for the Crime of Simple / Misdemeanor Battery?
+Is Touching of the Body Required for Simple / Misdemeanor Battery?

 No. Although simple battery / misdemeanor battery is a crime against “the person” of an alleged victim, a battery conviction does not require that there be an actual touching of the physical body.
 The touching or harm may be to the person’s hair, clothing, any object intimately connected with their person, such as a purse, bag, or object being held.
 Thus, slapping an object out of someone’s hands is, in some cases, a battery.

-Is Direct Contact Required by the Accused a Required Element of Battery?
+Direct Contact is not a Required Element of Battery